Dr. Solomon Stephen Huebner

 Jeff is a Chicago native who received both his Bachelor of Arts in History and Juris Doctorate from the University of Illinois.
 He is a Fellow of the Society of Actuaries and a member of the American Bar Association.
 He has been a member of the ACLI Reinsurance Committee and the SOA Reinsurance Section Council.
 He currently volunteers on the Council’s LEARN (Life Education and Reinsurance Navigation) initiative.

-Donna Kinnaird is a proven financial services professional with over 30 years of experience in leading global insurance and reinsurance businesses.
-Recently retired, Donna served as Chief Operating Officer of Reinsurance Group of America, Incorporated (RGA) of Chesterfield, MO, a Fortune 300 company, engaged in global life and health reinsurance (revenues of $11.5 billion and assets of $53.0 billion).
-She was a key member of a leadership team focused on strategy, global integration and succession planning – positioning RGA for its first change in top leadership in over 30 years.
+Donna Kinnaird is a financial services professional with over 30 years of experience in leading global insurance and reinsurance businesses.
+Recently retired, Donna served as Chief Operating Officer of Reinsurance Group of America, Incorporated (RGA) of Chesterfield, MO, a Fortune 300 company, engaged in global life and health reinsurance.
+Subsequent to her retirement she serves on the board of the S.S.
+Huebner Foundation and the board of the New York Life Insurance Company.

-Donna graduated with a BS in Accounting, cum laude, from Indiana State University and an MBA from Butler University.
+Donna graduated with a BS in Accounting from Indiana State University and an MBA from Butler University.
 She is a Certified Public Accountant (CPA).
 She and her husband Stephen live in Athens, GA.
 They have four adult children, located from Los Angeles to Hong Kong.

 James Moore is a managing director of the PIMCO Newport Beach office.
 He is head of the investment solutions group and leads their global team of pension solutions strategists.
 Prior to joining PIMCO in 2003, he was in the corporate derivative and asset-liability strategy groups at Morgan Stanley and responsible for asset-liability, strategic risk management and capital structure advisory work for key clients in the Americas and Pacific Rim.
 Dr. Moore also taught courses in investments and employee benefit plan design and finance while at the Wharton School of the University of Pennsylvania, where he earned his Ph.D. with concentrations in finance, insurance and risk management.
 He has 22 years of investment experience and holds undergraduate degrees from Brown University.